 By embracing all aspects of my being, which would include this false core belief, I freed myself from its power because by embracing myself in this way, all internal struggle ceased and I was at peace.
 When I was fighting my perpetual frown and trying to rid myself of it, it only made this false core belief stronger.

 And so for these past few weeks, ever since the meditation when I embraced all aspects of my being and expeerience, my life has been transformed.
 Because I know from within that I have everything I need inside myself to be at peace and happy, nothing that I experience impacts me, pushes my buttons.
 I am just aware and experience things directly and dispassionately, free of labels.
-And because I have found happiness from within, my face is no longer set in a perpetual frown.
+And because I have found happiness from within, my face has not been set in a perpetual frown.
+But I know that if there is some other pain which has not been embraced, the frown will return.

 I have written above that this meditation on embracing all aspects of my being perfected my intent to surrender my ego by turning my will and my life over to the care of my true Buddha nature.
 It is a key step on the path.
 I recommend it highly.